 Lower your debt risk and interest rate by securing your loan

 When you take out a low-interest personal loan, you can decide whether you want it secured or unsecured.
-A secured loan is protected by an asset and is, therefore, less risky.
+A secured personal loan is protected by an asset and is, therefore, less risky.
 This means that if you fail to pay back the loan, the lender can take that asset and use it to recover their money.

 Since the lender has a way of recovering their money, they do not have to charge you a lot in terms of interest.
 With a low interest personal loan that’s unsecured, it is quite difficult for the lender to recover their money.
 Thus, they prefer to charge a higher interest rate to protect themselves from any potential loss.